 Description

-Air fryer brussels sprouts seasoned to perfection with Parmesan cheese and ranch seasoning.
-Crispy on the outside, tender on the inside and full of awesome flavors everyone will love.
+These air fryer Brussels sprouts are seasoned to with ranch seasoning and Parmesan cheese, then air fried to perfection.
+Crispy on the outside, tender on the inside and loaded with awesome flavor everyone will love.

 Ingredients